Short-Term Residential Therapeutic Programs

-The Short-Term Residential Treatment Programs serve adolescent young men who have been placed by counties through child and family services and juvenile justice departments.
+The Short-Term Residential Therapeutic Programs serve adolescent young men who have been placed by counties through child and family services and juvenile justice departments.
 Although youth are placed with Trinity for a variety of circumstances, the behaviors these youth have displayed are typically in response to, and the result of, a history of trauma, abuse, neglect or abandonment.
 The young men often develop emotional and behavioral challenges.
 These factors then manifest into behaviors that require intensive, short-term residential treatment in order to mitigate identified mental health issues, change behavioral patterns and increase opportunities for success in family and community settings.

 Appropriate Adolescent Behavior Program

-This short-term residential treatment program provides therapeutic treatment services to English and Spanish speaking adolescent males, 12 to 18 years of age, and non-minor dependents who are referred from the juvenile courts/probation.
-The youth are placed to address their identified treatment issues, but they may also have substance abuse/dependency problems, anger management problems, and personal victimization issues.
+This short-term residential therapeutic program provides therapeutic treatment services to English and Spanish speaking adolescent males, 10 to 18 years of age, and non-minor dependents.
+Although youth are placed with Trinity for a variety of circumstances, they may also have substance abuse/dependency problems, anger management problems, and personal victimization issues.
 Depending on any additional issues a youth may have, the programs may also provide services addressing gender identity issues, victims of abuse/neglect, some medical problems, psychotropic medication, special education, and oppositional defiance.

-The short term residential treatment program provides therapeutic services for English and Spanish speaking male adolescents, 13 to 18 years of age, and non-minor dependents who are referred from the juvenile courts/probation.
+The short term residential therapeutic program provides therapeutic services for English and Spanish speaking male adolescents, 13 to 18 years of age, and non-minor dependents.
 The program specializes in populations that are gang affiliated, physically abusive, have co-occurring disorders and have multiple mental health diagnoses as identified using standard assessments.